AC is the name of a chemotherapy combination. It includes the drugs:

 Inflammation of the bladder (cystitis)

-You might feel that you have to pass urine more often than usual.
+You might feel that you have to pass urine more often than usual or find it difficult to pass urine.
 And you may have a burning feeling when you do.
 Or you might feel that you can't wait when you need to go.
 This is called cystitis.

 You might find that some drinks increase the soreness, such as tea and coffee.
 You can experiment for yourself and see what works for you.